dnsquery/dns-query/README.md

-endpoints = 'doh' // Use any of the given defaultEndpoints to resolve endpoints = 'dns' // Use the system default dns servers to resolve (Node.js only!) endpoints = [cloudflare, google, opendns] // Use predefined, well-known endpoints endpoints = ['https://cloudflare-dns.com/dns-query'] // Use a custom endpoint endpoints = [{ host: 'cloudflare-dns.com' }] // Specify using properties try {
+endpoints = 'doh' // Use any of the given defaultEndpoints to resolve endpoints = 'dns' // Use the system default dns servers to resolve (Node.js only!) endpoints = [cloudflare, google, opendns] // Use predefined, well-known endpoints endpoints = ['cloudflare', 'google', 'opendns'] // Use predefined, well-known endpoints by their name endpoints = ['https://cloudflare-dns.com/dns-query'] // Use a custom endpoint endpoints = [{ host: 'cloudflare-dns.com' }] // Specify using properties try {